Linuxfabrik/monitoring-plugins/check-plugins/rhel-version/README.rst

 This plugin lets you track if RHEL (and compatible) is End-of-Life (EOL).
 To compare against the current/installed version of RHEL, the check has to run on the RHEL server itself.

+This check plugin alerts n days before or after the EOL date is reached.
+Optionally, it can also alert on available major, minor or patch releases (each independently).

 Hints:

-* Also works for Alma, CentOS, CentOS Stream, Oracle, Rocky, etc., but (currently) reports the EOL date for RHEL.
+* Also works for Alma, CentOS, CentOS Stream, Oracle, Rocky, etc., but reports the EOL date for RHEL.
 * On Fedora Workstation or Fedora Server, use https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/fedora-version.